Grow your own tomatoes

 To read about the latest veg trials, as well as trials of flowers, gardening techniques and products, be sure to subscribe to Which?
 Gardening magazine.

 If you're a Which? member, you can log in to find out which baby plum tomato varieties we've included in the table below.
-If you're not yet a member, you can get instant access with a £1 trial to Which?
+Not yet a member?
+Join Which? to get instant access to all our reviews.

 |The best baby plum tomatoes|